- About us

 - to carry out market research so that we can improve the services we offer (where you consent).

 - we may (where you consent) use your personal data, preferences and details of your transactions to keep you informed by email, web/social media, text and telephone.
-We also include relevant products and services including special offers, discounts, promotions, events and competitions tailored to you.
+We also include relevant products and services including special offers, discounts, promotions, events, surveys and competitions tailored to you.

 You can opt out of hearing from us about these at any time.